electron/forge/README.md

 # Config

-Once you have generated a project your `package.json` file will have some default `forge` config.
-Below is the reference structure for this config object.
+Once you have generated a project, your `package.json` file will have some default `forge` configuration.
+Below is the reference structure for this config object:

 ```javascript
 {